filipaze/SQLi_to_Shell/README.md

 ### Blind SQLi

-I use this website to learn more about the differents usages of **sqlmap**: https://book.hacktricks.xyz/pentesting-web/sql-injection/sqlmap
+I use this website to learn more about the different uses of **sqlmap**: https://book.hacktricks.xyz/pentesting-web/sql-injection/sqlmap

 **SQLMap arguments I tried:**